 In addition, interdisciplinary projects can help to increase the motivation and commitment of the students, as they are actively involved in the learning process and can make a visible contribution to the project.
 The projects also provide an opportunity to tackle topics and problems that often cannot be covered in regular classes, thus stimulating the student's interest and curiosity.

-Projects at Mentora Gymnasium
+Innovative teaching model at the Mentora Gymnasium